katzurk/Cleaning-Robot-Simulation/README.md

 points: 1.3(Visualiser), 2.3 (Simulation), 3.2(Cats - moving Furniture)

 ## Architecture
+- Used C++, Cmake and Qt for visualization

 ### Main objects
 - **Room** - has obstacles with coordinates, dimentions  (width, length)